Scalable web application! You might have heard a lot about it.

 Let’s see why it is the first choice of developers, managers, and QA professionals across the world.

-- Comprehensive offering: Sencha solutions has much more to offer than a development framework.
+- Comprehensive offering: Sencha solutions offers much more than a development framework.
 It addresses designing and testing of apps to drive conversions.

 - Proven track record: Sencha has been known for innovation in web technologies for more than ten years.
 It is a trusted vendor within the web app domain.